canjs/can-connect/can-connect.md

 @demo demos/can-connect/basics.html

-This connection also lets you create, update, and destroy a Todo instance as follows:
+This connection also lets you create, update, and destroy a Todo instance.
+First create a todo instance:

 ```js
 const todo = new Todo( {
 	name: "take out trash"
 } );
 ```

-foo
+Then, use the connection's `save` to create and update the todo, and `destroy` to delete it:

 ```js
 // POSTs to /api/todos with JSON request body {name:"take out trash"}